speakeasy-api/bluesky-ts/docs/sdks/feed/README.md

 ### Available Operations

-* [describeFeedGenerator](#describefeedgenerator) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
-Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
-Authenticated requests are usually made to the user's PDS, with automatic service proxying.
-Authenticated requests can be used for both public and non-public endpoints.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get information about a feed generator, including policies and offered feed URIs.
-Does not require auth; implemented by Feed Generator services (not App View).
-* [getActorFeeds](#getactorfeeds) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getActor](#getactor) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*